AidanForrester/TC-HUNCH-Nanolab/README.md

 - Adafruit Blinka Translation Layer for CircuitPython
 - CCS811 & BME280 CircuitPython Drivers for Enviornmental Combo
 - ADC Driver for Moisture Sensors
-- Flask Framework for Pytho to HTML Communication
+- Flask Framework for Python to HTML Communication